-- Give children access to a wider range of texts such as comics, junior newspapers and magazines. - Return to getting parents into school regularly to read and enjoy books with their children at events such as the Reading Café and Drop Everything And Read. - Continue to intentionally diversify our books, making sure that everyone can find somebody like themselves in the books we offer.
+- Give children access to a wider range of texts such as comics, junior newspapers and magazines. - Make reading sociable not solitary.
+Return to getting parents into school regularly to read and enjoy books with their children, find more ways to get children reading and recommending together, engage in 'book blether' with the children. - Continue to intentionally diversify our books, making sure that everyone can find somebody like themselves in the books we offer. - Get to know the children who don't read for pleasure and target them intentionally and strategically.